LeLunZ/homebridge-wled-ws/README.md

 ## Homebridge WLED plugin

-This is a Homebridge dynamic platform plugin for controlling LED strips using Websockets.
-It is based on the fantastic [wled-client](https://github.com/ShiftLimits/wled-client) library, which provides access to WLED's JSON API using websockets.
+This is a Homebridge dynamic platform plugin for controlling LED strips using the JSON API over Websockets.

 > [!NOTE]
 > Websockets are enabled by default since WLED version 0.10.2